BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **400 Year Old Learning Trick**

+I was procrstinating the other day and came across a Youtube video offering the best tool for improving your ability to learn.
+I would normally have ignored such obvious hyperbole.
+But two things retained my attention.
+The first was that it was by a Youtuber who I have watched before who normally makes good points.
+He also said it was over 400 years old - which intrigued me.

+I can always be seduced away from productive work on the off-chance of a minor productivity gain.
+So I gave it a spin.

+The trick apparently was to write an essay - a form that was pioneered by Montaigne over 400 years ago.
+Aside from the obvious clickbaitery, it was a good point.
+In effect these articles that I write are mini-essays in overcoming distraction.
+And they work.

 #### **A distraction free laptop?**

 I’ve recently had to deal with a problem that some legacy software that I use no longer runs on the most up-to-date computers.
 My solution had been to run it on an out of computer.
 But my out of date computer broke down irreparably.